pyviz/pyviz.org/doc/overviews/index.md

 # Overviews

 The Python visualization landscape can seem daunting at first.
 These overviews attempt to shine light on common patterns and use cases, comparing or discussing multiple plotting libraries.
+Note that some of the projects discussed in the overviews are no longer maintained, so be sure to check the list of [dormant projects](../tools.html#dormant-projects) before choosing that library.

 <iframe src="https://rougier.github.io/python-visualization-landscape/landscape-colors.html" frameborder="0" allowfullscreen></iframe>

-*Adaptation of Jake VanderPlas graphic about python visualization landscape, by Nicolas P. Rougier*
+*Adaptation of Jake VanderPlas graphic about the Python visualization landscape, by Nicolas P. Rougier*

 - [Python Data Visualization 2018](https://www.anaconda.com/python-data-visualization-2018-why-so-many-libraries)
   15 Nov 2018 - 14 Dec 2018  James A. Bednar, Anaconda, Inc. Three blog posts surveying the history and breadth of several dozen Python viz libraries, without example code.